Your live guide to Amazon’s best Prime Day deals

-Prime Day 2022 live – day 2: Best deals at Amazon on Bose, Samsung, Ring and more
+Prime Day 2022 live – day 2: Best deals at Amazon on Bose, Ninja, Garmin and more

-Today’s your final chance to bag a bargain on televisions, electric toothbrushes and more now
+Today’s your final chance to bag a bargain on coffee machines, vacuums, electric toothbrushes and more

-Calling all bargain-hunters, the second and final day of Amazon Prime Day 2022 is here – meaning today is your last chance to bag a bargain in one of the biggest sale events of the year.
+Calling all bargain-hunters, day two of Amazon Prime Day 2022 is here – meaning today is your last chance to bag a bargain in one of the biggest sale events of the year.

 The 48-hour bonanza sees huge savings across tech, home and kitchen appliances, alcohol, gaming and so much more – with stellar savings on big-name brands including Apple, Samsung, KitchenAid, Shark, Olaplex and Maybelline, to name a few.